janosnagy/ri-app/README.md

 # ri-app
 0.2
-it is gonna be a new feat
+it is gonna be a new buggy feature